-Mercer Human Resources Consulting, the Minnesota State Retirement System (MSRS) actuary, completed a State Patrol Plan experience study in 2004 covering the 1998-2003 period.
-The results of that experience study lead to recommendations for revising demographic actuarial assumptions which, if adopted by the Commission, would considerably increase plan costs and the required contributions.
-Revising demographic assumptions does not require a revision of law, but it does require review and approval by the Commission.
-If the Commission does not adopt the changes, the old assumptions would continue to be used in the valuations.
+Mercer Human Resources Consulting, the Minnesota State Retirement System (MSRS) actuary, completed a State Patrol Retirement Plan experience study in 2004 covering the period 1998-2003.
+The results of that experience study led to recommendations for revising demographic actuarial assumptions which the Commission recently approved, although the approval was too late for the revised assumptions to be used in the July 1, 2005, actuarial valuation for the plan.
+The approved assumption changes will assume less turnover (withdrawal), revised retirement patterns, and longer life expectancies.
+A copy of the assumptions that were approved is attached.